dnsimple/dnsimple-support/content/articles/ns-record.markdown

 ---
-title: What is a NS record?
+title: What's an NS record?
-excerpt: What is a NS record and how to create NS records with DNSimple.
+excerpt: What an NS record is, and how to create NS records with DNSimple.
 categories:
 - DNS
 ---

-# What is a NS record?
+# What's an NS record?

-An NS record is used to delegate a subdomain to a set of name servers.
-Whenever you delegate a domain to DNSimple the TLD authorities place NS records for your domain in the TLD name servers pointing to us.
-For example, in the com name servers there are the following entries delegating dnsimple.com to our name servers:
+An NS record delegates a subdomain to a set of name servers.
+Whenever you delegate a domain to DNSimple, the TLD authorities place NS records for your domain in the TLD name servers pointing to us.
+For example, there are the following entries delegating dnsimple.com to our name servers in the .com name servers:

 ~~~
 dnsimple.com.
 172800 IN NS ns1.dnsimple.com.